Skip to content

 Regional Breakdown

 What you do not get is global APAC coverage at the same depth as the European or Australian rails.
-Singapore is still on an In-Principle Approval — a stepping stone, not full operational licensing.
+Singapore is still on an In-Principle Approval, a stepping stone rather than full operational licensing.
 Japan, India and Southeast Asia are reachable through SWIFT correspondent partners, not direct clearing membership.
 Africa is similar.
 The model is unambiguously Europe-first, with mature secondary footprints in Australia and the US, and partner-bank access everywhere else.
 For an iGaming PSP whose operators concentrate in the EU, UK, Nordics and CIS, that footprint is well-matched.
 For a PSP whose operators concentrate in LATAM or sub-Saharan Africa, AstroPay's underlying banking, Paymentology, or domestic acquirers will matter more than Banking Circle.

 Key Features for iGaming Operators